 I’m not an expert on the subject, but the crostatas I’ve tried were made in tart pans, had a thick, sweet, crust Italians call “pasta frolla” and had a lattice across the top.
 I’ve also seen crostata made as free-form pies, but the ones we tried in Italy were definitely round, neat, and latticed.
 Mine ended up being round and latticed, but “neat” will take some practice.
 Still, it was fun to make and definitely very tasty.
 It was easier to serve than pie and I think Todd might have liked the crust a little more than usual.

 This recipe (adapted from Gourmet) was originally made with sour cherries — even more difficult to find in Austin in February, so I added the juice of one lemon.

-The dough was challenging to work with and keeping it cold is a must.
-It’s kind of a deceptive dough, because at first it seems sturdy, but when you start working with it just snaps.
+The dough is challenging to work with and keeping it cold is a must.
+It’s kind of a deceptive dough, because at first it seems sturdy, but when you start working with it, it just snaps.
 Or at least mine did.
 It was worth it in the end, though!

-This recipe is supposed to be eaten the same day, but it can also be frozen.
+This cherry crostata is supposed to be eaten the same day, but it can also be frozen.
 After we’d eaten our portions, I divided it into thirds, wrapped them in foil, and put them in the freezer.